ibm-cloud-docs/cis/cli/cli-dns-record.md

   `--file`                The BIND config saves exported DNS records..

-   `-i, --instance`   Instance name.
+   `-i, --instance INSTANCE_NAME`   Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' is used.